Fort Eustis: Transportation Corps Regiment

 On 31 July 1986, the Transportation Corps celebrated its 44th anniversary.
 This was also the day the Transportation Corps was inducted into the U.S. Army Regimental System.
 The activation of the Regiment marked the redesignation of several Transportation Corps training commands.
 The redesignation provided a link with renowned transportation units of the past.
 The Training Brigade was reflagged the 8th Transportation Brigade, honoring the 8th Transportation Group in Vietnam.
 The 8th Transportation Group enjoyed an outstanding reputation in Vietnam for its support of numerous tactical operations and for the development of the "gun truck," a highly armored 5-ton truck usually sporting multiple M2 .50 caliber machine guns.
 The 2nd Battalion, Training Brigade, was reflagged as the 71st Transportation Battalion.
 The 2nd Battalion, 5th Training Brigade, Fort Dix, was reflagged as the 36th Transportation Battalion.
 The 5th Battalion, 4th Training Brigade, Fort Leonard Wood was reflagged as the 58th Transportation Battalion.
 These units were reflagged as part of the Army's parent regiment system.

 The regimental crest is inscribed with the Corps motto—Spearhead of Logistics—to symbolize a soldier's affiliation with the Transportation Corps.
 Upon completion of the Transportation Officer Basic Course, officers are automatically inducted into the Corps, Warrant Officers' are inducted upon completion of the Warrant Officer Candidate Course and enlisted soldiers are inducted upon completion of Advanced Individual Training.

 Major General Fred E. Elam, the first Regimental Commander, named General Frank S. Besson, Jr. as the first honorary Colonel of the Regiment (posthumously) in honor of his lifelong service to the Transportation Corps.

 U.S. Army transportation museum

 The U.S. Army Transportation Museum, a museum of U.S. Army vehicles and other transportation related equipment, and memorabilia, is located on the grounds of Fort Eustis.

-On June 2025, US Army is slated to Close Army Transportation Museum next 3 years due to consolidation plans.
+In June 2025, US Army is slated to Close Army Transportation Museum next 3 years due to consolidation plans.
 Army Transportation Museum will Relocate to Quartermaster Museum at Fort Lee.